Tax Breaks and Home Ownership

 If you pay private mortgage insurance (PMI) premiums on a qualifying policy issued after 2006, you can generally deduct the premiums as additional mortgage interest.
 Claim the deduction on Line 13 of Schedule A.

 The full deduction can only be taken if your Adjusted Gross Income (AGI) is $100,000 or less ($50,000 if you use married filing separate status).
+The deduction is phased out for incomes greater than this.
 The amount of PMI that you pay for the year can be found on Form 1098, which you receive from your mortgage lender.

 Mortgage insurance, which protects the lender if you default, should not be confused with more common homeowner’s or fire insurance.